• Skip to main content

 Gluten free apple cake on a wooden cake stand on a white background.

-There's nothing I love more than gluten free apple desserts just like gluten free apple tart and gluten free apple and blueberry crumble.
+There's nothing I love more than gluten free apple desserts just like gluten free apple tart, gluten free apple pie bars, and gluten free apple and blueberry crumble.
 So my gluten free apple cake was always going to make it into my gluten free cakes collection sooner or later.

-I adapted my gluten free Victoria sponge as a starting point when developing this recipe and have also used it to make a gluten free rhubarb cake.
+I adapted my gluten free Victoria sponge as a starting point when developing this recipe and have also used it to make a gluten free strawberry cake and gluten free rhubarb cake.
 I wanted to take this gluten free apple cake recipe to the next level by adding a fun romantic flare by making the top of the cake a beautiful apple rose.

 This gluten free apple cake works well for a gluten free valentines dessert but also for an impressive dessert in the holidays served warm.